diazridzky/Customer-Personality-Segmentation/README.md

 After importing the data, I needed to clean it up by doing the following:
 * Filled a null value with the average value of the column

-After I cleaned the data I engineer the features by doing the following:
+After the data is clean, I engineer the features by doing the following:
 * Subtracted the year 2014 with the year_birth column to get the age of the customer
 * Grouped the age column then made a new column named generation
 * Sum up all the products bought